erikfriberg/jquery.cssPageTransitions/README.md

 ### updateUrl
 Update the browser displayed url.
 If the clicked link contained a “title”-attribute then the page title will also be set.

-### iPadOptimization
-Constrain rendering to viewport during animation to avoid flicker on some devices(such as iPad).

 ### animationEnded (function)
 Custom function that is called when the animation or transition of classOut is completed.